Guts may not help to get free.

 All this goes to say that clinging is not bad in itself; that there is a natural place for it, and that proper development may be marked by less and less clinging to others.
 It also tells you that some views are plainly beneficial, others are not, and that still other views again come in between the two, the beneficial and destructive clinging.
 Watch out for the last one, warns Buddha repeatedly, for it easily leads into an aborted or worsened existence, depending largely on others, and starving your self-sufficiency too, perhaps.

-❋ Clinging has its times in nature, but persisting in it when it is overdue, may lead into starvation.
+◎ Clinging has its times in nature, but persisting in it when it is overdue, may lead to stagnation and later starvation.

 Very, very good ideas

-You can apply these pointers, as great ideas should make for adequate living, including living guardedly, attempting to steer well upwards and so on.
-Careful advances can often be had by planning utterly carefully, guardedly, taking his general researcher's advice in Kalama Sutta.
-"Don't believe so much; try to make sure instead, and in fit ways" is the gist of it.
-Fit ways include asking the counsel of experienced ones, and going for what is beneficial for many - not just oneself, he suggests there.
+Sound advances in life may be had by planning and managing all right.
+"Don't believe so much; try to make sure instead if you can, and why not in fit ways?" is part of such life management.
+Kalama Sutta.
+Fit ways include asking the counsel of experienced ones, and going for what is beneficial for many and not just oneself, he suggests there.

-When we combine the gist of Gautama Buddha's two sutras, we could be better off and know much better who are true friends.
-Much the same applies to them, Buddha says.
-See for yourself.
-Try it a little and discreetly at first.
+When we combine the gist of various verses in Sanatan Dharma and Buddhism, we could be better off and know much better who are true friends and how to be good friends to ourselves and near ones, perhaps discreetly so at first.

 Get beyond words and phrases easily

-Buddha cautions about the dangers in clinging - to possessions, pleasures, people, and views.
+Buddhism cautions about dangers of clinging - to possessions, pleasures, people, and views.
 He says that we should not cling even to his teachings.
 However, Buddha's counsel to transcend all sorts of clinging and transcend your viewpoints, does not mean that nothing in Buddhism is important.